Catchlight Fellowship Application Requirements

 If the applicant finds these conditions inappropriate for the nature of the work please contact CatchLight directly for advice on how to make a successful application.

-Winners will be contacted in mid-March 2017; the CatchLight Fellowship will be formally announced on April 3, 2017.
+Winners will be contacted in mid-March 2017; the CatchLight Fellowship will be formally announced in late April, 2017.

 Fellowship Timelines can be thought of in two ways: